matt-tingen/userscripts/README.md

 - Relative paths which are resolve from the `.meta.json` file e.g. `./index.js`

 Use `yarn start` and the resulting `dist/*.local.user.js` files for testing.

+In Chrome, the "Allow access to file URLs" option will also need to be enabled for the userscript extension.